 Upon joining Rotary, find a community to join and then serve.
 If you do this, again you will be well taken care of.

 As a newly single father of two from MI, he struggled to start over as a paint contractor in FL, going door to door.
 His situation was so bad, even the IRS had mercy on him.
-Thanks to books, and seminars, and winning the wife lottery, he not only cracks the success code and overcomes the struggle, but also streamlines the business in less than 3 years, published a how to book, then sold the company, and now coaches other businesses like you to do the same.
+Feeling completely hopeless, he remembered the story of King Solomon praying for wisdom.
+Could it be so easy?
+He felt he had absolutely nothing to lose.
+So, as a bankrupt, divorced, high school dropout, single father of 2 young kids, now living 1250 miles away from all friends and family, started to pray for wisdom.
+And while he continues to wait for the wisdom to arrive, what did come was an insatiable desire to learn and read books… Thanks to God for giving him the burning passion to read books, and attend seminars, (oh and winning the wife lottery) he not only cracks the success code and overcomes the struggle, but also streamlines his painting business in less than 3 years, published a how to book, then sold the company.
+Now he leads a business coaching company for painting contractors so he can help other businesses, like yours, to do the same.
+Hear more... http://www.DYBCoach.com/01 Or JoinDYB.com